Mercedes-Benz 600

-The Mercedes-Benz 600 (W100) is a line of ultra-luxury cars produced by Daimler-Benz from 1963 to 1981.
-The forerunner of the modern Maybach marque, the Grosser Mercedes ("Grand Mercedes") succeeded the Type 300d "Adenauer" as the company's flagship model.
-It was positioned above the 300-series Mercedes-Benz W112 in price, amenities, and status.
-Its few competitors included British and American equivalents such as Rolls-Royce, Bentley, Lincoln Continental, Cadillac Series 75, and Imperial.
-It was well known for its ownership among celebrities and political leaders throughout the late 20th century.
+The Mercedes-Benz 600 (factory code "W100") is a single-generation line of full-size ultra-luxury limousines and Pullman limousines, made by Daimler-Benz from 1963 through 1981.
+Nicknamed Grosser (Grand/Large) Mercedes, succeeded the Type 300d "Adenauer" as the company's flagship model.
+It was positioned well above the subsequent 300-series in price, amenities, and status.
+When launched in 1963, it was the most expensive car in the world.
+Its few lesser adversaries included British and American marques such as Rolls-Royce, Benthly, Cadillac and Lincoln's top model lines.
+The Mercedes 600 still remains to be a very expensive car to own and maintain.

+The Mercedes-Benz 600 models are well known for their ownership among celebrities, political leaders and royalty throughout the late 20th century.
+Widely regarded by many automotive experts and enthusiasts as the greatest luxury vehicle ever made, the 600 was notable for its advanced hydraulic systems.
+Ownership of a Mercedes-Benz 600 remains costly due to the vehicle's complexity and the high expense of parts and maintenance.
+Well-preserved examples and historically significant models can command prices of up to $3.5 million reflecting their rarity and prestige.

 Generally, the short-wheelbase (SWB) models were designed to be owner-driven, whereas the long-wheelbase (LWB) and limousine models, often incorporating a central divider with power window, were intended for chauffeur operation.